 Eco-friendly travel, sometimes substituted for sustainable or green travel, refers to a greener travel alternative.
-As a way to curb the negative effects of travel, eco-travelers prioritize responsible and sustainable practices.
 Sustainable travel recognizes the environmental, social, and economic impacts of traveling.
 It seeks to minimize these effects.
+As a way to curb the adverse effects of travel, eco-travelers prioritize responsible and sustainable practices.

 When possible, you can also use rental bikes to move around towns or cities.
 Through individual efforts come collective changes.
 These types of transport modes also enhance your sightseeing experience.
 You'll feel closer to the locals and enjoy the full tourist experience.

 Furthermore, many local and sustainable tour companies will also not support the endangerment of wild animals for profits.
 A good portion of the funds they receive go towards sustainable projects like building renewable energy and planting trees.
-So, it's important to pay attention to the types of practices these companies adopt.
+So, it's important to consider the practices these companies adopt.

 When preparing to travel, always go along with a sustainable travel kit.
 This should include necessities such as an environmentally-friendly toothbrush, toothpaste, cotton pads, and shampoo and conditioner bars.

 The same way this applies to in-home practices is how it applies when not at home.
-Whether you're residing in a hotel or local residency, always use energy-saving tips.
+Always use energy-saving tips when you're residing in a hotel or local residency.